austincunningham/rag_log_analyser/README.md

 # RAG Log Analyser
 **[WARNING]: This tool is a POC and is very slow to create the vector DB**

-Transform your massive log files into an intelligent, queryable knowledge base using Retrieval-Augmented Generation (RAG).
+Transform log files into an intelligent, queryable knowledge base using Retrieval-Augmented Generation (RAG).
 Ask questions in plain English and get intelligent insights from your logs.

 ## 🚀 Features